fastly/fastly-exporter/README.md

 By default, all services available to your token will be exported.
 You can specify an explicit set of service IDs by using the `-service xxx` flag.
 (Service IDs are available at the top of your [Fastly dashboard][db].)
-You can also specify only those services whose name matches a regex by using the `-name-regex '^Production'` flag.
+You can also include only those services whose name matches a regex by using the `-name-include-regex '^Production'` flag, or reject any service whose name matches a regex by using the `-name-exclude-regex '.*TEST.*'` flag.

 [db]: https://manage.fastly.com/services/all